ropensci/rnaturalearth/cran-comments.md

   - Package suggested but not available for checking: 'rnaturalearthhires'.
   - Found 416 marked Latin-1 strings because some files contains country names.

-- There is another note appearing depending on the testing environment.
-  - Unknown, possibly misspelled, fields in DESCRIPTION: 'Remotes'.